ysig/GraKeL/0.1a7/_sources/documentation/core_concepts.rst.txt

     train and test datasets, producing a different result in some kernels by unifying intuitively train and test data when creating features, which may be desired (e.g. on the :code:`MultiscaleLaplacianFast`).

-* :code:`Nystroem` : The Nyström method is a well-established method for approximating kernel matrices on large datasets.
+* :code:`Nystroem` : The Nyström method is a well-established approach for approximating kernel matrices on large datasets.
     If :math:`n` is the number of samples, computing and storing the kernel matrix requires :math:`\mathcal{O}(n^2)` time and memory, respectively.
 Therefore, applying kernel methods will become unfeasible when :math:`n` is large.
-The Nyström approximation can allow a significant speed-up of the computations by computing an approximation :math:`\tilde{\mathbf{K}}` of rank :math:`q` of the kernel matrix.
+The Nyström approximation can allow a significant speed-up of the calculations by computing an approximation :math:`\tilde{\mathbf{K}}` of rank :math:`q` of the kernel matrix.
 The method uses a subset of the training data as basis and reduces the storage and complexity requirements to :math:`\mathcal{O}(n q)`.
 The value of :math:`q` is specified by the user by setting :code:`Nystroem` equal to an integer value.
-An example demonstrating the power of the Nyström method is given below:
+An example demonstrating the power of the Nyström method is given below.

-    | Example: We will perform a simple classification task.
+    | **Example**: We will classify the graphs of a standard benchmark dataset.

-    Download the MUTAG dataset and split it into a training and a test set.
+    We first download the MUTAG dataset and split it into a training and a test set.

     .. doctest::